blittable/rustup/src/lessons/lesson_seven/README.md

 ## Objectives

-We've covered quite a bit of the fundamentals, so a few notes on building projects with Rust and a few other Helpful Details
+We've covered quite a few of the fundamentals.
+Housekeeping lessons are quick visit on a series of topics.

 ## Import/Use syntax

-Rust 2018 (a major release from, surprise, 2018), does not require 'extern crate in most cases' If the dependency is listed in the Cargo.toml, only 'use crate_name' is needed.
+Rust 2018 (a major release from, surprise, 2018), does not require 'extern crate' in most cases.
+If the dependency is listed in the Cargo.toml, only 'use crate_name' is needed.
+Older sample code may indicate otherwise.

 ```rust
  extern crate colored; // not needed in Rust 2018